Home » Family » Education » Save Money – Attend a Community College

 Although these alone are very valid reasons to consider community college, there are a number of additional benefits apart from costs.

 Community colleges are easier to get into.
 The admissions standards are lower, and if you’re having difficulty getting into the college of your choice, starting out at a community college increases your chances of later being able to transfer to that university.
-You can register late (sometimes a week into classes), so if you do not get into your first choice university, you can make a last minute decision to attend community college.
-If you keep good grades at community college, you will find it much easier to transfer to a four year school.
-Note: Some Ivy League Universities will not accept credits from Community Colleges but most other universities will.
-Be sure to check first.
+You can register late (sometimes a week into classes), so if you do not get into your first-choice university, you can make a last minute decision to attend community college.
+If you keep good grades at community college, you will find it much easier to transfer to a four-year school.

 The College Board states that the average completion time for an undergraduate college degree is over 6 years.
 Because that’s the average, that means that many students take even longer to finish their undergraduate degree.
 Part of the reason that it can take so long is that most students change their majors at least once.
 Attending a community college first gives you the opportunity to explore different subjects and get a better handle on what you will ultimately choose, without the penalties of switching majors and having classes which will not transfer.